christophergyman/chrisgyman.dev/chrisgyman-dev/src/app/markdownfiles/what-i-learned-from-no-bloat.md

 Hencefourth I needed to utilize ⭐ React Components ⭐.

 Being able to just type in a single component name and have the entire set of HTML and CSS objects just work would have saved so much painstaking time.
-The worst thing was that if I decided that I did not like how the navbar looked after writing over 6 pages I had to go through manually and update all of them .
+The worst thing was, if I did not like how the navbar looked after writing over 6 blog posts I had to go through manually and update all of the blog post pages even though the navbar has nothing to do with the blogs.
 However being able to just edit one component in one file and it would parase and update the DOM on all of the pages would have been amazing.

 ## Server Side Rendering (SSR) = NextJS